KaosKal/reclaimed-workforce/README.md

-# Governed Digital Worker — Reference Architecture
+# The Reclaimed Workforce: Digital Worker Reference Architecture

 A governance framework for deploying AI Digital Workers in regulated financial services environments.
 Built for organisations operating under